Currency Strength Meter (Macro)

 An absolute huge advantage of using a macro currency strength meter is that it saves traders an unquantifiable amount of time, compared to, if they were to do the research by themselves.
 In fact, it's virtually impossible to do this fast enough, alone, for all tradable economies (over 23).
 Not only does it save time, but it also gives traders confidence that the strength readings are accurate (eliminates human error), and efficiently allows them to incorporate fundamentals into their trading decisions.

-The macro currency strength meter is easy to use
+The best currency strength meter is easy to use

 Many traders are surprised at how easy it is to understand, provided how valuable and effective the currency strength meter is.
 This is especially appealing for newbie traders who are just starting out, providing that extra confidence behind each trading decision.
 You don't need to be a profressional trader to understand how strong or weak a currency is based on a simple score.